d-kwiat/gtg/_sources/underlying-concepts.md

 # Underlying concepts

-The genetic structure of a parasite population is shaped by its transmission dynamics - but superinfection and recombination make this relationship complex and hard to analyse.
+The genetic structure of a parasite population is shaped by its transmission dynamics - but superinfection, cotransmission and recombination make this relationship complex and hard to analyse.

-*Superinfection* means that a host acquires infection from multiple independent sources, and therefore carries a mixture of parasite genotypes with different ancestral histories, which may then be *cotransmitted* to other hosts.
-Recombination within genetically mixed infections causes different regions of the genome to have different genealogies.
+*Superinfection* means that a host acquires infection from multiple independent sources, and therefore carries a mixture of parasite genotypes with different ancestral histories, which may then be *cotransmitted* to other hosts.  *Recombination* within genetically mixed infections causes different regions of the genome to have different genealogies.
 This presents an extremely complex problem for genetic inference of parasite transmission dynamics.

 ![superinfection](superinfection.png)
 [See figure caption](superinfection.md)